Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 - Then you combine the above two in a Vector $L[i]$ where $i$ represents the topological distance = 0,1,2, .. n and $L[i]$ represents the number of packets received by the link at that topological distance.
 - A scalar value representing a metric for blast radius can be computed, which is a sum of the product of $L[i] * (i+1)$.
 This inherently gives more weight to values with higher topological distance.

-We can use this to measure the blast radius impact for a given topology and routing protocol and also compare how the size of the topology grows and how various routing protocol behaves.
-This helps us quantify the impact.
+We can use this to measure the blast radius impact for a routing protocol and see how it changes as the topology grows.

 In our example, each link observes two withdraws.
 This gives us a Blast Radius score of 12.